 Under that sleepy exterior lies the beating heart of a lively village.

 Our First French Fete

 My husband and I were invited by some friends to a Village Fete.
-We were excited as this was the first “local” fete we were to experience, and one to which you need to be invited to by someone from the village hosting the event.
+We were excited as this was the first “local” fete we were to experience.
+Also one to which you need to be invited to by someone from the village hosting the event.
 We arrived at the location and couldn’t believe our eyes.

 A freshly cut field had been transformed into an extremely large outdoor dining area, ready to accommodate about 400 people on long tables with bench seating and long strings of lights above, which lit up the whole area as the sun started to set.
 The dining area was surrounded by a bar, a covered area with a stage for the band and a dance floor, plus an outdoor kitchen where the lamb, or should I say flock was being slowly spit roasted.

 Local Food and Wines

 We sipped ice cold slightly sparkling rose as we savoured the atmosphere.
 Then we were all asked to take a seat and within a short time we were chatting to people beside us, as Sangria was poured into our glasses.

 Having been in the restaurant trade, we know only too well how tough it can be to feed large numbers of people, but to do it for around 400, in a field and serve everyone at the table – well that was really impressive.